PabloFLPs/PabloFLPs/README.md

 ### LetMeAsk Application:

-- This is the Podcastr Application, the NLW - Next Level Week 5 by Rocketseat project.
+- This is the LetMeAsk Application, the NLW - Next Level Week 5 by Rocketseat project.
 It was made with TypeScript, React, Google Firebase with firebase auth and realtime database.

 <a href="https://letmeask-nlwtgthr.web.app/">
   <img align="left" width="238" height="70" src="https://github.com/PabloFLPs/PabloFLPs/blob/main/images/letmeask-application.png"/>